3015pavan/Acadasign/README.md

 ## Overview

-VedaAI is a full-stack AI SaaS for teachers, schools, and education teams that need to create assessment papers quickly without sacrificing quality.
+Acadasign is a full-stack AI SaaS for teachers, schools, and education teams that need to create assessment papers quickly without sacrificing quality.

 It combines a polished Next.js experience with an Express backend, BullMQ workers, MongoDB persistence, Redis caching, authenticated PDF generation, Socket.io live updates, and OCR-based source extraction for images and screenshots.